bradencarlson/sage-jupyter/Installation/jupyter-installation.md

 # Installing Jupyter Notebooks

+**Note that on most systems SageMath will install Jupyter Notebooks alongside it.
+In linux try the command** `sage -n jupyter` **or in windows look for the Sage
+Notebook icon to open SageMath in a Notebook.
+If this fails, try installing Jupyter Notebooks with the instructions below.**

 Jupyter Notebooks is a convenient way of veiwing, editing, and dealing with files in general, not just Sage files.
-Although we will focus on using Sage in Jupyter Notebooks, it can be used for many other things.
+Although we will focus on using Sage in
+Jupyter Notebooks, it can be used for many other things.

 To install Jupyter Notebooks on Linux, search your package manager for jupyter.